freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 GENERIC config and use unmodified sys/gnu/dts device trees.
 The details are as follows:

 * GENERIC config
-    - Introduce a vast rework of sys/arm/mv directory for arm and armv7 platforms.
+    - Introduce a vast rework of the sys/arm/mv directory for arm and armv7 platforms.
     - Enable PLATFORM support for Marvell ARMv7 SoCs, which can now can boot with GENERIC kernel.
     - Base on dynamic detection of SoC type and device tree instead of using ifdefs and enable more flexible environment for maintaining Marvell platforms.